Tawny Eagle

 Home Alphabetical Maps Taxonomic Links/Resources

-The tawny eagles in the upper photo were feasting on recently emerged termites (Mkomazi, 12-21), courtesy of Kim Axmann.
-The 'spotted' morph in the right 7th row is rare, estimated at only 1 in 250,000 tawny eagles; it was seen at Ndutu (12-12), courtesy of Paul Oliver (another is in the slideshow #43); The 5th row pair was seen at Mkomazi NP (9-21) is courtesy of Bob Kasworm; the 9th row right photo is also courtesy of Paul Oliver.
-The photo of the light and dark morphs was taken at Naabi Hill (1-13), courtesy of Tom Nicholls.
-The upper flight photo (Serengeti, 1-12) is courtesy of Rick Carlson.
+The tawny eagles in the upper photo were feasting on recently emerged termites (Mkomazi), courtesy of Kim Axmann.
+The 2nd row adult (Ngorongoro) is courtesy of Amos Pampy Hardecker.
+The 'spotted' morph in the right 8th row is rare, estimated at only 1 in 250,000 tawny eagles; it was seen at Ndutu, courtesy of Paul Oliver (another is in the slideshow #43); The 6th row pair, seen at Mkomazi NP, is courtesy of Bob Kasworm; the right 10th row photo is also courtesy of Paul Oliver.
+The photo of the light and dark morphs was taken at Naabi Hill, courtesy of Tom Nicholls.
+The upper flight photo (Serengeti) is courtesy of Rick Carlson.
 Other photos were taken at Manyara Ranch, Olasiti, Ndutu and Yaida Valley.
 Click the image above to see a slideshow that includes other morphs, immatures, fledges, nests and various activities.
 Click on the links below to see other activities:

 1. View a tawny that brought down a flying white stork.